 During the Summer months, Ida and Howard sell at craft fairs and become weekly vendors at a local farmer’s market.

 2007 Sam Joins the Team

-Sam, Ida’s son, returns from Spain where he has been teaching English, and joins the Company.
-With his theater and acting background, Sam uses his communication and people skills to manage the customer service for Chagrin Valley Soap.
-Sam takes over the manufacturing of non-soap products, including lip balms and lotion bars
+Sam, Ida’s son, returns from Spain where he has been teaching English and joins the Company.
+With his theater and acting background, Sam uses his communication and people skills to manage the customer service for Chagrin Valley Soap and takes over the manufacturing of non-soap products.

-The little room under the deck is too small for the growing business.
-Ida persuades Howard to give up his wood shop and to double its size with an addition.
-Ida moves into her new "soap factory" attached to her home and Howard builds a new barn for his wood shop.
+The little room under the deck becomes too small for the growing business.
+Ida persuades Howard to give up his woodshop and we move into our new "soap factory" attached to our home.
+Howard builds a new barn for his woodshop.

-2010 Chagrin Valley Soap Becomes a USDA Certified Organic Facility
+In 2010 Chagrin Valley Soap & Craft becomes a USDA Certified Organic company.

 We would not be where we are today without our Chagrin Valley Family.
 We are a group of people who share a common trait--we love the work we do.
 Our shop is full of laughter and creative energy that inspires and motivates.
 We share ideas, we share a vision, and we are rewarded with a sense that our time together makes a difference.